OceanOptics/Inlinino/README.md

 ```
 By default the GUI interface is launched while starting
 Some configuration files are available in /src/cfg/*_cfg.json
-Note: on windows can use pythonw in order to mask the window command when starting the software.
-Option -o for python command optimize the code before running it and turn __debug__ variable to false which hide debugging information while running the code.
+Note: windows can use pythonw in order to mask the window command when starting the software.
+Option -o for python command optimize the code before running it and turn __debug__ variable to false which hide debugging statments while running the application.

 The application was developed by Nils Haëntjens <nils.haentjens+inlinino@maine.edu>.